Developing and Maintaining Healthy Knees - Part 2

 Narrowing It Down

-In the last issue, I addressed building stronger legs and knees.
+In part 1, I addressed building stronger legs and healthy knees.
 For this issue, my focus will be on the “chronic knee” problem…but it comes with a disclaimer: I don’t have a magic wand.
 Also, take the substance of my message and apply it to any physical malady that you may be experiencing!
 For those of you who are healthy as a horse from top to bottom, I hope to impart a little wisdom that you can put on the shelf for another day.

 Chronic Knee Pain: Having met with orthopedic surgeons and athletic trainers on the subject of chronic/arthritic knees, the prognosis is never “one size fits all”.
 It is, in fact, a search.
 Often the condition is the result of an athletic injury, a work injury, or trauma from perhaps an accident as a child.
 Similar to last issue’s article, I will provide bullet points of potential solutions as well as give you a couple assignments that you may want to consider.

 The vast majority of knee problems are caused by one of two problems.
-First, poor strength in the vital leg muscles surrounding the knee (read the Summer 2015 issue of WHM for solutions).
+First, poor strength in the vital leg muscles surrounding the knee.
 Second, tight muscles and ligaments surrounding the knee (quadriceps, hamstrings, and IT band) are causing a compression of the kneecap against the articulating surfaces of the femur.

 I went online and watched dozens of short videos on YouTube and there were several that were outstanding, but one stood out.
 The moderator works with the U.S. Navy SEALs.
 Like a good coach, he used some graphical illustrations along with utilizing a subject to take you by the hand and demonstrate the exercises necessary to stretch the tissue around the knee, thereby providing substantial relief from chronic knee pain.